-Misstatement (in the context of SLSAE 3000 (Revised))-A difference between the subject matter information and the appropriate measurement or evaluation of the underlying subject matter in accordance with the criteria.
-Misstatements can be intentional or unintentional, qualitative or quantitative, and include omissions.
+In the context of SLSAE 3000 (Revised), a misstatement is defined as a difference between the subject matter information and the appropriate measurement or evaluation of the underlying subject matter in accordance with the criteria.
+Misstatements can be intentional or unintentional, qualitative or quantitative, and include omissions

-Misstatement (in the context of SLSRS 4410 (Revised))-A difference between the amount, classification, presentation, or disclosure of a reported item in the financial information, and the amount, classification, presentation, or disclosure that is required for the item to be in accordance with the applicable financial reporting framework.
+In the context of SLSRS 4410 (Revised), a misstatement is defined as a difference between the amount, classification, presentation, or disclosure of a reported item in the financial information, and the amount, classification, presentation, or disclosure that is required for the item to be in accordance with the applicable financial reporting framework.
 Misstatements can arise from error or fraud.